Robert Chancey

-Robert Dewayne Chancey (born September 7, 1972) is an American former professional football fullback in the National Football League (NFL) for the San Diego Chargers, Chicago Bears and Dallas Cowboys.
-Prior to his professional football career, he was drafted in the sixth round of the 1992 MLB Draft and spent 4 years playing minor league baseball.
+Robert Dewayne Chancey (born September 7, 1972) is an American former professional football player who was a fullback in the National Football League (NFL) for the San Diego Chargers, Chicago Bears and Dallas Cowboys.
+Prior to his professional football career, he was selected in the sixth round of the 1992 MLB draft and spent 4 years playing minor league baseball.

 Early life

 Chancey attended Millbrook (AL) Stanhope Elmore.
 His cousin Antowain Smith was one of his teammates.
 As a senior, he was ranked second in the nation as a running back prospect.

 Professional career

 Professional baseball

 Chancey chose to play professional baseball instead of attending college.
-He was selected by the Baltimore Orioles in the 6th round of the 1992 MLB Draft and was given a $108,000 signing bonus.
+He was selected by the Baltimore Orioles in the 6th round of the 1992 MLB draft and was given a $108,000 signing bonus.
 He spent two years playing for the Gulf Coast Orioles in the Orioles organization.
 In 1992, he led Gulf Coast outfielders in errors.
 The next year, he was limited by a rib injury and had problems hitting curveballs.

 In 1994, he played for the independent Beaumont Bullfrogs of the Texas–Louisiana League.
 In 1996, he was signed by the Kingsport Mets in the New York Mets organization and was released in July.